wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 This area will never be changed by Nominatim afterwards, even if the note has been moved.
 The button 🔄 allows, however, to request a new geolocation to Nominatim/OverpassAPI.

+If the phone edit box contains only a valid phone number (= starting with a + and then only digits or the characters #, * or space), the phone number will be displayed with a tel: link and a sms: link.

 Each edit zone can contain plain text or html, with the exception of the "Link" zone which can only contain a valid link.

 <a id="AddHtmltext"></a>